aws-samples/aws-customer-playbook-framework/docs/Code Exposure.md

 [Use multi-factor authentication (MFA) with each account.](https://aws.amazon.com/iam/features/mfa/)

 Use TLS to communicate with AWS resources.
 We recommend TLS 1.2 or later.
-Some services have this enabled by default, others will need to be implemented (for example in the [Javascript SDK](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/enforcing-tls.html)).
+Some services have this enabled by default, others will need to be implemented (for example in the [JavaScript SDK](https://docs.aws.amazon.com/sdk-for-script/v2/developer-guide/enforcing-tls.html)).

 [Set up API and user activity logging with AWS CloudTrail.](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/monitor-with-cloudtrail.html)